nikitavoloboev/data/writing/writing.md

 ## Read
 Read other people's work.
 Read books.
 Both fiction and non fiction, and get a taste to how different styles of writing can exist and how they can be used effectively.

+## Don't use filler words
+Specifically these words:
+- really

+Always be consious when I am writing something and try not to focus on the message and remove as much fluff as possible.

+## Be aware of pacing
+Be aware of pacing between words and sentences.
+The sententes ideally should flow into one another.
+Breaks in form of commas and full steps are important too.
+As they allow for the reader to take a break and absorb the point that you tried to deliver.

 ## Knowing what to write next
 I keep a private Trello board where I drop ideas I have of what I want to write next.
 Then I set due dates for articles I want to write and start working on them.
 Most often it is the simple act of starting to write something that makes something I can actually publish that I like.
 Here is how my Trello board looks: